 When your doctors have all your test results, they know how far your leukaemia has developed.
 This is called staging.
 The staging in chronic myeloid leukaemia (CML) is described in 3 phases.
 These are:

 Staging can be quite complicated.
 Ask your doctor or specialist nurse if you are not sure which phase your CML is.

 How doctors work out your phase

 Your doctor looks at all your test results.
 In particular, they look at the number of immature white blood cells called blasts.
 This is measured with a blood test and a bone marrow test.

-You might have symptoms that are mild and vague.
+Not everyone has symptoms in this phase.
+If you do have symptoms they might be mild and vague.
 You might feel tired and lose a little weight.
 Your tummy (abdomen) might be swollen due to an enlarged spleen.

 The number of white cells in your blood might be raised, as well as the number of platelets.

 In this phase, typically fewer than 1 in 10 (10%) of the blood cells in your bone marrow are immature white blood cells known as blasts.

 Targeted cancer drugs called tyrosine kinase inhibitors are the most common treatment.
 There are several TKI's available and most people start with a TKI called imatinib (Glivec).
 Most people respond well to this treatment and the CML can stay under control for several years.